 Pros: There are 11 different colors available for this multifunctional exercise ball, and it can be bought in five different sizes as well.
-Even the smallest version can support up to 600 pounds.
-A nice dual action air pump comes with your purchase for easy inflation, and it should only take a few minutes to fill up the exercise ball when you’re ready to work out.
+Even the smallest version can support up to 600 pounds, so it’s nice and sturdy.
+A nice dual-action air pump comes with your purchase for easy inflation, and it should only take a few minutes to fill up the exercise ball.

 Cons: Though this exercise ball does offer a nice color variety, it’s only available in solid colors.
 There aren’t any multicolored or patterned designs available, and some users people found that the 65-centimeter model might not measure up correctly.

 Bottom Line: Whatever task you intend to use your new exercise ball for, this model has you covered.
 It’s equally great for exercise, stretches, yoga, pregnancy, or even as a desk chair.
 The price varies slightly depending on which size and color you pick, but whatever model you choose, you’ll get a good value.